chrispfchung/chrispfchung.github.io/_posts/2019-08-10-hacker-news-api.md

 ---
-title: "Used API calls to extract top articles from Hacker News (YCombinator)"
+title: "Used API Calls To Extract Top articles From Hacker News (YCombinator)"

 date: 2019-08-10